-As experienced personal injury lawyers, we must assess additional damages sustained by the car crash victim.
-Our job is to determine the effect of this diminished earning capacity on the individual and their family.
-For instance, what if you cannot return to your former employment.
+As experienced car accident claims lawyers, we must assess additional damages sustained by the car crash victim.
+Our job is to determine the effect of this diminished earning capacity

 All drivers are required by law to have valid car insurance.
 This should give everyone on the road a bit of peace of mind.
 However, this is where things get complicated.